rusefi/rusefi/firmware/hw_layer/mass_storage/filesystem_contents/README.template.txt

-Welcome to rusEFI!
+Welcome to FOME!

-Unzip rusefi.ini.zip to your PC, and use the extracted ini file with TunerStudio to connect to your ECU.
+Unzip fome.ini.zip to your PC, and use the extracted ini file with TunerStudio to connect to your ECU.

-See also